toprak1919/python-snake-game/snake_game/README.md

 - **Snake Style**: Classic, Gradient, Patterned
 - **Food Style**: Simple, Animated, Realistic
 - **Control Scheme**: Arrow keys, WASD

+## Web Deployment

+This game can now be played directly in web browsers!
+No installation required for players.

+### For Players
+- Just visit the game's web page in a modern browser (Chrome, Firefox, Edge, Safari)
+- No downloads or plugins needed
+- Enjoy the full game experience online

+### For Developers
+- Deploy the game to itch.io, GitHub Pages, or any web server
+- Share with anyone via a simple URL
+- See the included `WEB_DEPLOYMENT_GUIDE.md` for detailed instructions

 Enjoy playing the Ultimate Snake Game!